Home | Blog | About | Contact

 The Book of Splendours: The Inner Mysteries of Qabalism

-When a particle-antiparticle pair appears in the space that intersects the event horizon of a black hole, then the members of the virtual pair can become separated before they annihilate one another.
-One member will be pulled in, leaving its partner in our universe—virtual no longer.
-In the Scientific American book, "A Journey into Gravity and Spacetime," physicist John Archibald Wheeler summarizes the process,
+When a particle-antiparticle pair appears at the event horizon of a black hole, the members of the pair can become separated before they annihilate one another.
+One member will be pulled into the hole, leaving its partner alone in our universe—but virtual no longer.
+In the Scientific American book, "A Journey into Gravity and Spacetime," physicist John Archibald Wheeler describes this peculiar phenomenon,

 Protons: A Renewable Resource